el3um4s/mdbtools/README.md

 `List queries from an Access database`

+_The currently implemented SQL subset is quite small, supporting only single table queries, no aggregates, and limited support for WHERE clauses._

 Requires: mdbtools 0.9+

 - `queries({ database: "",windowsPath?: ""}):Promise<string[]>` Get the queries in an mdb file